 While the roads may be dangerous, this doesn’t absolve drivers of their responsibility to exercise reasonable care.
 If you or a loved one is injured by a negligent or unsafe driver, it is important to pursue a claim to receive full and fair compensation.
 An attorney can help you to make your case for damages.

-Schedule your free consultation with a Fitchburg car accident lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Fitchburg car accident lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.